That’s not how the internet works

 Think through the experience of the person consuming your data.
 If there’s a large geospatial dataset posted to GitHub that contains every fire hydrant, and I’m trying to find the fire hydrant nearest my building, I don’t want to have to download every fire hydrant in the city just to find the one that I want.
 Break up the data into the most logical granular chunk, treat the file structure of your GitHub repository as a static, but RESTful API, and in this example, let me dynamically query by ZIP code, or some other subset of the data.
 We default to complexity, but it doesn’t have to be that complex.
 That goes against the grain of the internet.

 Start with the URL a developer sees and work backwards from there.
-Document this structure in your repo’s README, and all of a sudden you’ve unlocked an entire world of possibilities, without the need to maintain a purpose-built server just to do it.
+Document this structure in your repo’s readme, and all of a sudden you’ve unlocked an entire world of possibilities, without the need to maintain a purpose-built server just to do it.
 I know if I go to /[username]/fire-hydrants/[city]/[ZIP]/hydrants.geojson I can get just the data I want, and it’s now slim enough that I can build a mobile or web app off of that.
-It doesn’t need to be over engineered.
+It doesn’t need to be overengineered.
 Just absorb the complexity of your dataset for the developer.

 Dumb core, smart edge